US Mobile Payment Market (2019–2026)

 The convenience of this payment method means analysts are expecting more consumers to adopt it.
-As a result, its total transaction value is forecasted to increase.
-By 2024, the total transaction value of P2P mobile payments in the US is projected to top $1.26 trillion.
+As a result, its total transaction value is forecast to increase, albeit at a slower rate.
+By 2026, the total transaction value of P2P mobile payments in the US is projected to surpass $2.2 trillion.

 Mobile payment industry experts have credited the growing popularity of P2P mobile payments to three companies in particular, Venmo, Zelle, and Cash App, which they say are revolutionizing the market.

 These three firms have experienced unprecedented growth in recent years as a result of the coronavirus pandemic and have had huge success in getting new users on board their P2P mobile payment service.